 The Polyscias, also known as Aralia, occurs naturally on islands in the Pacific Ocean.
-A Polyscias is a characteristic tree that likes to be in a shady place and requires little water.
-Polyscias literally means in Greek "Lots of shadow".
-This room plant has the property of growing leaves across the entire branch.
+A Polyscias is a characteristic tree that likes to stand in a shady location and needs little water.
+Polyscias literally means "much shade" in Greek.
+This houseplant has the property that leaves grow over the entire branch.
 Leaves of a Polyscias are green, white or yellow and have a round or heart-shaped appearance.
-This room plant is a must for the dark spot in your room or office.
+This houseplant is highly recommended for the dark spot in your room or office.

-The Polyscias may be kept slightly moist but, like many green houseplants, the Polyscias also do not keep wet feet.
-It is better to give a little more water a lot more than once a lot.
+The Polyscias may be kept slightly damp but, like many green house plants, the Polyscias does not like wet feet either.
+It is better to give a little more water a little more often than in one go a lot.

-It is a matter of keeping an eye on "after purchase".
-Sting your finger in the ground to feel how fast the soil dries.
+It is important to keep an eye on the land after purchase.
+Put your finger in the ground every now and then to feel how fast the soil dries.
 The amount of water consumed depends on the size of the plants and the location.
-The faster the dryer the more water.
+The faster dry the more water.

-The Polyscias prefers rainwater above tap water.
-In tap water there is often too much lime, which makes the leaves white.
+The Polyscias prefers rainwater over tap water.
+In tap water there is often too much lime so that the leaves can turn white.

-Your room plant Polyscias likes to be sprayed very regularly.
-On the one hand, to keep the decorative value high and on the other hand, spraying is preventive against diseases.
-It also removes the dust from the leaf, which allows the leaves to catch better light.
+Your houseplant Polyscias likes to be sprayed very regularly.
+On the one hand to keep the decorative value high and on the other hand the spraying works preventively against diseases.
+The dust is also removed from the leaves, allowing the leaves to catch better light.

 The Polyscias feels at home in a shady place.
-The room plant does not like direct sunlight.
+The houseplant does not like direct sunlight.
 Do not place the plant in the vicinity of the heating or floor duct because of the air that is too dry.

-Find a suitable place for your plant and do not move it.
+Look for a suitable place for your plant after purchase and do not want to move it.
 The polyscias does not like changes.

-The best place to put the plant down is:
+The best place to plant the plant is:

 3 to 4 meters south side

-Prune the room plant most preferably every year, keeping it compact.
+Prune the houseplant preferably every year, this keeps its compact shape.
 Pruning is best done in spring or summer.

-Use Pokon green plant nutrition.
-Read the instructions on the packaging.
+Use Pokon green plants nutrition.
+Read the instructions for use on the packaging.
 Like most plants, it is not necessary to feed the Polyscias in autumn or winter.
-The room plant is then at rest.
+The houseplant is then at rest.

-If a Polyscias sheet is missing, this is not a reason to panic.
-However, if you lose a lot of leaves, you have to look critically at the site.
-The air to the plant will then be too dry indicating heating or a convection well nearby.
+If a sheet of the Polyscias falls off, this is not a reason for panic.
+If, however, many leaves fall off, you should take another critical look at the location.
+The air around the plant will then be too dry, indicating heating or a floor duct in the neighborhood.
 Find another place!

-Again through dry air, your Polyscias is prone to spider, shield or aphids.
-Reduce this opportunity by spraying regularly.
-Spin can be removed by a hard water jet.
-For shield and aphids it is advised to use a pesticide as soon as possible.
+Again through dry air your Polyscias is sensitive to spider, shield or aphids.
+Reduce this chance by spraying regularly.
+Spider can be removed by a hard water jet.
+For shield and aphids, it is advisable to use a pesticide as soon as possible.

-The Polyscias Ming is a whimsical and artistic room plant.
+The Polyscias Ming is a whimsical and artistic houseplant.